Ghazalehkh/Ghazalehkh/README.md

  - **M.Sc. in Cognitive Rehabilitation**, University of Tehran
  - **B.Sc. in Psychology**, Shahid Beheshti University
  -  Ranked among the top 0.17% of students in the Iranian University Entrance Exam
- -  Ranked 6th among 67 in a class
+ -  Ranked 6th among 67 in class
  - **Neuromatch Academy Associate Computatioanl Neuroscience** certification
  -
 ## 🔧 Technologies & Tools